ebanner/TextEditorTournament/README.md

 ### Display server `display/ws.py`

-The Display server relays tournament statistics from the Submission server to the Display web client.
+Relays tournament statistics from the Submission server to the Display web client.

 ### Display web client `display/index.html`

-The Display web client uses WebSockets to establish a connection with the Display server display tournament statistics it recieves using the HTML5 canvas element.
+Uses WebSockets to establish a connection with the Display server display tournament statistics it recieves using the HTML5 canvas element.

 ### Manager `manager/manager.py`

-The Manager is the interface by which challenges are managed (loaded, initiated, cancelled).
+Interface by which challenges are managed (loaded, initiated, cancelled).
 The Manager has the following command set:

 * **load challenge_id challenge_name**
     * Alert the boss the new challenge is now **challenge_name** with a challenge